Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Results and Discussion

-Figure \ref{fig:1} (c) schematically illustrates the contribution of the kinetic and thermodynamic terms to the TTT curve.
-The incubation time $\tau_X$ {is defined as the time when} the degree of crystallization $F_6$ reaches the threshold $0.5$.
+Figure \ref{fig:1} (a) shows a typical nucleation event in the deeply supercooled liquid regime (below the nose temperature $T_N$) for Ni$_{50}$Al$_{50}$.
+One sees that the potential energy decreases gradually as the degree of crystallization ($F_6$) increases.
+This contrasts with the slightly supercooled case (above $T_N$), shown in Figure \ref{fig:1} (b), where the crystalline nuclei are difficult to form.
+However, once an embryo attains the critical radius, the resulting nucleus grows rapidly thanks to the high atomic mobility.
+As a result, both the potential energy and the degree of crystallization change abruptly during the nucleation event.
+Figure \ref{fig:1} (c) schematically illustrates the contribution of the kinetic and thermodynamic factors to the TTT curve.
+The incubation time $\tau_X$ is defined as the time when the degree of crystallization $F_6$ reaches the threshold $0.5$.
 Other thresholds were also investigated, with results qualitatively consistent with those obtained for $F_6=0.5$.
 A more detailed discussion of the TTT curve is given in the Appendix.
-Figure \ref{fig:1} (d) shows incubation times versus temperatures in the quiescent state of the two {alloys}.
-The nose temperature $T_{N}^{Q}$ of the quiescent state is about $1080$ K and $870$ K for Ni$_{50}$Al$_{50}$ or Cu$_{23}$Zr$_{77}$, respectively.
-For Cu$_{23}$Zr$_{77}$, the incubation time $\tau_N^Q$ at the nose temperature of the quiescent state is larger than for Ni$_{50}$Al$_{50}$ {(more than one order of magnitude)}, indicating that the GFA of Cu$_{23}$Zr$_{77}$ is significantly {higher} than that of Ni$_{50}$Al$_{50}$ \cite{Johnson2016quantifying}.
+Figure \ref{fig:1} (d) shows incubation times versus temperatures in the quiescent state for the two alloys.
+The nose temperature of the quiescent state \BSS{($T_N^Q$)} is about $1080$ K and $870$ K for Ni$_{50}$Al$_{50}$ or Cu$_{23}$Zr$_{77}$, respectively.
+For Cu$_{23}$Zr$_{77}$, the incubation time at the nose temperature of the quiescent state \BSS{($\tau_N^Q$)} is larger than for Ni$_{50}$Al$_{50}$ (more than one order of magnitude), indicating that the GFA of Cu$_{23}$Zr$_{77}$ is significantly higher than that of Ni$_{50}$Al$_{50}$ \cite{Johnson2016quantifying}.